Intelligent Invoice Capture System Eliminates Paper Mountain at Graham

 Before the installation of Inpute’s solution, each one of these 13,000 invoices had to be processed, coded and approved manually.
 Purchase orders were cross checked with invoices and delivery dockets to ensure that everything was delivered as required.

-Following the installation of Inpute solution, all incoming invoices are captured directly into the system.
+All incoming invoices are captured directly into the system.
 The software’s optical character recognition functionality extracts the data from relevant fields and automatically validates the invoice.

 “The OCR validation has been really successful,” says Jill Ross.
 “The software is intelligent enough to pick up the right fields when the invoices are scanned in.
 With less manual intervention, this allows the user to scan more invoices daily to meet volume targets.”